maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 * -s- occurs with -schaft, -heit, -ung, -tum, -tät, -ion (level of regularity not mentioned) (because it reopens the stem) (19)
 * Syllabic linkers usually attach to monosyllabic stems or stems with word-final stress (19)
 * Linkers identical to the plural ending can be associated with plural meaning (level of regularity not mentioned) (20)
-* In compounds used both in common and specialized language that have a doubful -s-, technical terms usually omit the -s- while the common language keeps it (20)

 ## 17	_Wegener 2003_.
 Entstehung und Funktion der Fugenelemente im Deutschen, oder: warum wir keine Autosbahn haben